 7. Townhouse Studios – Shepherd’s Bush, London.

 Built by Richard Branson in the late seventies, Townhouse Studios was located in Shepherd’s Bush and was the go-to for a wide range of musicians.
-From early recordings with The Jam to modern tracks from the likes of Coldplay and Jamiroquai, this was another London studio with an incredible roster of success.
+From early recordings with The Jam to modern tracks from the likes of Coldplay and Jamiroquai, this was another London establishment with an incredible roster of success.
 Most notably, Olympic Sound was widely recognised as the best place to record drums and percussion.
 Remember those famous drums on Phil Collin’s In The Air Tonight?
 Olympic Studios was chosen specifically to achieve that sound.

 8. Maida Vale Studios – Maida Vale, London.